secureblue/secureblue/README.md

 You can use this to add [COPR repositories](https://copr.fedorainfracloud.org/) to your image.
 COPR is like the Arch User Repository for Fedora, where you can find extra packages that wouldn't otherwise be available.
 The repositories are community-created, so use them at your own risk.
 [Read more](https://docs.pagure.org/copr.copr/user_documentation.html)

-Tip: You can use the magic string `%FEDORA_VERSION%` in your repo URLs, to automatically refer to the correct repo for your recipe's `fedora-version`.
+Tip: You can use the magic string `%FEDORA_VERSION%` in your repo URLs, to automatically refer to the correct repository for your current Fedora version.

 ### Building multiple images